Semrush helps you:

 URL Rating (UR): The link authority that a webpage has.
 Calculated as a combination of the quality and quantity of backlinks that point to that page.

-Domain Rating (DR): URL Rating applied across an entire site (this is basically the equivalent of Moz Domain Authority).
+Domain Rating (DR): URL Rating applied across an entire site (this is basically the equivalent of Moz Domain Authority or the Semrush Authority Score).

 Anchors: A breakdown of the most commonly-used anchor text in a site’s link profile.